 In addition to being a member of the Supervisory Board of PALFINGER AG, Heinrich Dieter Kiener is Managing Director of Stieglbrauerei zu Salzburg GmbH and a member of the Supervisory Board of Schoellerbank AG.
 Furthermore, Kiener is a member of the Executive Council of the Federation of Austrian Industries (Industriellenvereinigung) as well as of its Salzburg branch.
-Mr. Kiener is also a member of the Steering Committee of the Austrian Brewers' Association (Verband der Brauereien Österreichs) as well as a member of the management of the Industry Division of the Salzburg Economic Chamber.
+Mr. Kiener is also a member of the Steering Committee of the Austrian Brewers' Association (Verband der Brauereien Österreichs) as well as a member of the Salzburg Economic Chamber.